Fork me on GitHub

 non-standard AWS regions

-For non-standard AWS regions such as AWS GovCloud (US) regions and AWS China regions, please set the corresponding region in the AWS_REGION environment variable or in the AWS credentials file so that the Application Service can use the correct STS endpoint.
+For non-standard AWS regions such as AWS GovCloud (US) regions and AWS China regions, set the corresponding region in the AWS_REGION environment variable or in the AWS credentials file so that the Application Service can use the correct STS endpoint.

 Federated login

-Step 8/9.
-Access AWS CLI
+Access the AWS CLI

-tsh apps login --aws-role ExamplePowerUser awsconsole-test
+tsh apps login --aws-role ExampleReadOnlyAccess awsconsole

-Logged into AWS app awsconsole-test.
-Example AWS CLI command:
+Logged into AWS app "awsconsole".

 tsh aws s3 ls

-To log out of the aws application and remove credentials:
+3. Run the following command to log out of the AWS application and remove credentials:

-tsh apps logout awsconsole-test
+tsh apps logout awsconsole

-Step 9/9.
 Access applications using AWS SDKs

-tsh apps login --aws-role ExamplePowerUser awsconsole-test
+tsh apps login --aws-role ExampleReadOnlyAccess awsconsole

 tsh proxy aws -p 23456